mendix/docs/content/en/docs/refguide/modeling/pages/chart-widgets/charts-any-configuration.md

 ## 8 Strict CSP Compatibility

-This widget is not fully compliant yet with strict Content Security Policy (CSP).
+This widget is not yet fully compliant with strict content security policy (CSP).
 If used with strict CSP, it will result in visual defects.